VolkovLabs/volkovlabs-env-datasource/README.md

 ## Introduction

-The Environment data source is a plugin for Grafana that returns environment variables to display on your dashboard.
+The Environment data source is a plugin for Grafana that returns environment variables to display on your dashboard or use as Variables to retrieve data.

 ### Requirements